Skip to main content

 Manage

 Manage applies when a verified identity meets Prove’s Global Fraud Policy: it can be enrolled for continuous monitoring of phone and related identity changes.
-That matters after account opening because fraud and line risk can shift once the customer is approved—number changes, disconnects, and coverage moves are signals you want after day one, not only at signup.
-That path is documented under Account Opening Manage.
+Number changes, disconnects, and coverage moves are signals you want after day one, not only at signup.
+That path is documented under the Manage guide.
 Webhook notifications for those phone and identity change events are available in the US.